Configuring Service Bus

 Edit Service Bus Configuration

-Click the accordion to open the entry to start editing the connection.
+Click the accordion to open the entry and start editing the connection.
 Configurable properties are separated within the following tabs:

 Edit connection details in the configuration tabs.